percona/postgresql-docs/docs/solutions/ha-patroni.md

      [Install]
      WantedBy=multi-user.target
      ```

-4. Make systemd aware of the new service:
+5. Make `systemd` aware of the new service:

     ```{.bash data-prompt="$"}
     $ sudo systemctl daemon-reload
     ```

-5. Repeat steps 1-4 on the remaining nodes.
+6. Repeat steps 1-5 on the remaining nodes.
 In the end you must have the configuration file and the systemd unit file created on every node.
-6. Now it's time to start Patroni.
+7. Now it's time to start Patroni.
 You need the following commands on all nodes but not in parallel.
 Start with the `node1` first, wait for the service to come to live, and then proceed with the other nodes one-by-one, always waiting for them to sync with the primary node:

     ```{.bash data-prompt="$"}
     $ sudo systemctl enable --now patroni
     $ sudo systemctl restart patroni
     ```

    When Patroni starts, it initializes PostgreSQL (because the service is not currently running and the data directory is empty) following the directives in the bootstrap section of the configuration file.

-6. Check the service to see if there are errors:
+8. Check the service to see if there are errors:

     ```{.bash data-prompt="$"}
     $ sudo journalctl -fu patroni